johannrp27/test-dd/README.md

 There are 2 options to build the test in.
 You can select Option A or Option B, you do not need to carry out both tests.

 Choose the one you prefer.
+[Click to visit site with test](https://johannrp27.github.io/test-dd/)

 #### Option A
 HTML/CSS